durban/choam/README.md

 ### General assumptions

-Throughout the library, we're assuming the following:
+Throughout the library, we are assuming the following:

 - Instances of the `scala.FunctionN` traits passed to the library are pure and total
+- APIs in `*.internal.*` packages are not used directly
 - Cats Effect type classes and data types are used as intended
-  - e.g., no `cats.effect.kernel.Resource`s are leaked
+  - e.g., all uses of `cats.effect.kernel.Resource`s are finished before closing them
 - No dynamic type tests are performed by user code on objects provided by the library
   - i.e., the dynamic type of these objects is not part of their public API
   - e.g., don't do this: